Ffestiniog Railway: Project Blaenau

 Civil engineering contractors were employed in conjunction with British Rail and Gwynedd County Council for the new route with its bridges and roadworks and the new joint station on the former Great Western Railway station site.
 British Rail commenced using the new station on 22 March 1982.
-Ffestiniog trains returned to Blaenau on Tuesday, 25 May 1982, thus marking the 150th Anniversary of Royal Assent to the Festiniog Railway Act of 1832.
+Ffestiniog trains returned to Blaenau on Tuesday, 25 May 1982, thus marking the 150th Anniversary of royal assent to the Festiniog Railway Act 1832.
 The new joint station with British Rail at Blaenau Ffestiniog was officially opened on 30 April 1983 by George Thomas, Speaker of the House of Commons, who unveiled a plaque that records his visit.

 With the major project of track restoration to Blaenau finally complete, attention could be turned to other matters.
 More Fairlie locomotives were built or restored and new carriages were built.
 At Minffordd, a new hostel was built for volunteers who support the permanent staff by working in every department of the railway.
 Stations were given new buildings, canopies and platforms, often replacing the previous temporary structures and improving the image of the railway for the future.

 After fully reopening in 1982 and carrying 200,000 passengers annually, the railway became the second largest Welsh tourist attraction after Caernarfon Castle.
 Many saw this as the result of Pegler's drive and ability to inspire others with his unquenchable enthusiasm to fulfil his dream.
 Pegler, who remained fully involved with the railway until his death in 2012 as President, was appointed OBE in the 2006 New Year Honours in recognition of his contribution.